-Emirati Accomplishments Celebrated with Honorary Degrees at Heriot-Watt University Dubai's Graduation Ceremonies
+Emirati Accomplishments Celebrated With Honorary Degrees At Heriot-Watt University Dubai's Graduation Ceremonies

-(MENAFN- Heriot Watt University ) Honorary degrees conferred upon Her Highness Sheikha Shamma bint Sultan bin Khalifa Al Nahyan and His Excellency Dr Abdullah Bin Mohammed Belhaif Al Nuaimi for their contributions to sustainability ahead of COP28
+Honorary degrees conferred upon Her Highness Sheikha Shamma bint Sultan bin Khalifa Al Nahyan and His Excellency Dr Abdullah Bin Mohammed Belhaif Al Nuaimi for their contributions to sustainability ahead of COP28.

 The degrees were conferred by Dr. Raja Easa Al Gurg, the Pro-Chancellor of Heriot-Watt University in Dubai, and Chairperson and Managing Director of Dubai-based business conglomerate Easa Saleh Al Gurg Group (ESAG).